JCO-Digital/rekai-wordpress/readme.txt

 == Description ==

 This plugin loads the Rek.ai scripts into WordPress.
 It can be used to configure search autocomplete, and it provides Gutenberg blocks to load recommendations and Questions & Answers.

+This plugin requires a Rek.ai account to use.

 = Features =
  - Loads Rek.ai scripts into WordPress.